AkshatGada/agglayer-docs/docs/agglayer/get-started/bridge-assets.md

 After claiming the asset, verify the final state using the Bridge API:
 Use Postman or a curl command to ensure that the transaction state has been updated to **CLAIMED**.

+## Troubleshooting Common Issues

+- **Network Configuration Errors:**
+  Verify that your network IDs, RPC endpoints, and bridge contract addresses in `config.js` are correct.

+- **Insufficient Gas/Balance:**
+  Ensure that your wallet has enough testnet ETH to cover gas fees.
+Check your wallet balance and verify against the network requirements.

+- **API Key Issues:**
+  When checking transaction status, ensure that your API key (if required) is valid and correctly appended to your API request URL.